-Working to provide creative engineering and construction solutions, Ceres NZ completed some of the first Make Safe and façade retention works in the City, creating a niche market for building owners looking for an alternative to demolition.
+Ceres NZ completed some of the first Make Safe and façade retention works in New Zealand, creating a niche market for building owners looking for an alternative to demolition.
 One such example is the Excelsior Hotel.

-The façade of the Excelsior Hotel fronting Manchester Street in the CBD is an iconic structure to the city.
-The majority of the building was severely damaged, and was slated for complete demolition.
+The façade of the Excelsior Hotel facing Manchester Street in the CBD is an iconic structure to the city.
+The majority of the building was severely damaged and was slated for complete demolition.
 Teaming with the Historic Places Trust, Ceres NZ developed a work plan to retain the front façade to be incorporated into a future building.

-Ceres developed an inexpensive temporary shoring system to stabilize historic facades by filling shipping containers with heavy aggregates and bracing the walls.
+Ceres NZ developed an inexpensive, temporary shoring system to stabilize historic facades by filling shipping containers with heavy aggregates and bracing the walls.
 This allowed more time for structural analysis and repair solutions that minimized demolition.
-The system was successfully installed and the balance of the building was demolished.
-The stand-alone façade and supporting system has gone through multiple earthquakes, including the December 2011, 6.0 magnitude quake.
+The system was successfully installed and the remainder of the building was demolished.
+The stand-alone façade and supporting system have gone through multiple earthquakes, including the December 2011, 6.0 magnitude quake.